Multilingual Simplification of Medical Texts: Introduction

 This paper advances the state of \textit{multilingual medical simplification}, in which complex texts are to be directly simplified into target languages.
 Our contributions are as follows.
-First, we introduce \dataall{} (Figure~\ref{fig:intro_diagram}), the first parallel dataset for medical text simplification across multiple languages: English, Spanish, French, and Farsi. \dataall{} contains aligned sentence pairs sourced from the Cochrane Library of Systematic Reviews,\footnote{\url{https://www.cochranelibrary.com}} which is a library of meta-analyses of treatment effectiveness.
+We introduce \dataall{} (Figure~\ref{fig:intro_diagram}), the first parallel dataset for medical text simplification across multiple languages: English, Spanish, French, and Farsi. \dataall{} contains aligned sentence pairs sourced from the Cochrane Library of Systematic Reviews,\footnote{\url{https://www.cochranelibrary.com}} which is a library of meta-analyses of treatment effectiveness.

 These review articles include both a technical abstract and a plain-language summary (PLS), from which we derive the two subsets of \dataall{}: (1) \datahuman{}, 101 technical abstracts with expert-annotated manual alignments first derived in English, then semi-automatically aligned to other languages (partially verified by bilingual speakers). \datahuman{} contains $\sim$5k sentence pairs across all 4 languages.
 (2) \datanoisy{}, a larger but noisier subset created with an automatic sentence alignment model that was trained on \datahuman{}. \datanoisy{} is sourced from around 7.8K medical reviews, with $\sim$100K sentence pairs across languages.